alex00pep/llama2-chatbot/README.md

 ## 📝 License

-This project is licensed under the MIT License.
+- This project is licensed under the Apache 2 License.
 See the [LICENSE](LICENSE) file for details.

-## Contributing

-This project is under development.
-Contributions are welcome!

-## License

-- Web chatbot license (this repo): Apache 2.0
 - For the LLaMA models license, please refer to the License Agreement from Meta Platforms, Inc.

 ## Acknowledgements